 Keep Test Design Techniques in Mind

-These design techniques will help you save time, provide comprehensive TC coverage, and test your application deeply and rationally
+These test design techniques will help you save time, provide comprehensive test case coverage, and test your application deeply and rationally

 - Equivalence Partitioning.
 A black-box test design technique in which test cases are designed to execute representatives from equivalence partitions.
 (ISTQB Glossary) In principle, test cases are designed to cover each partition at least once.